lucasfurno/docs_en/api/v3/network-lists/index.md

 ---

-## 5. Create a new Network List {#create-network-lists}
+## 5. Creating a new Network List {#creating-network-lists}

-Allows for the creation of a new Network List.
+It enables you to create a new Network List.

 #### **POST** */network_lists*